-Kendrick Street SW from 111th Street SW to 108th Street SW - sidewalks, street lighting, bicycle facilities.
+Kendrick Street SW from 111th Street SW to 108th

-30 LOS D is defined in the Lakewood Comprehensive Plan as a level of traffic that is approaching unstable flow.
+32 LOS D is defined in the Lakewood Comprehensive Plan as a level of traffic that is approaching unstable flow.
 Travel speed and freedom to maneuver are somewhat restricted, with average delays of 25 to 40 seconds per vehicle at signalized intersections.
 Small increases in traffic flow can cause operational difficulties at this level.